 President Lungu said economic and social infrastructure development is a catalyst for Zambia’s transformation to a developed country.

-“My administration remains firmly committed to rapidly develop our infrastructure so that we make Zambia a hub in information communication technology, power generation and distribution, tourism and transport among others” President Lungu said
+“My administration remains firmly committed to rapidly developing our infrastructure so that we make Zambia a hub in information communication technology, power generation and distribution, tourism and transport among others” President Lungu said

 The Head of State said the project is expected to be completed in four years and it will create more than 8,000 jobs.

 “I expect that all government departments involved in this project to adhere to the timetable to start construction not later than may 2017.
 Government has full confidence in the contractor, China Civil Engineering Construction Cooperation which has been awarded this 388.8 kilometre railway line from Chipata through Petauke in Eastern Province to Serenje in Central Province” President Lungu stated.